Trusting the Adoptive Family in Open Adoption

 Maintaining Boundaries and Expectations

 Boundaries and clear expectations come right on the heels of a solid adoption communication plan.
-These are keys to building a healthy connection, which in turn increases your confidence in the ongoing relationship.
+These are important when building a healthy connection, which in turn increases your confidence in the ongoing relationship.

 Trusting the Adoption Process